Mekong: Environmental issues

 Drought linked to a changing climate and dozens of hydroelectric dams are damaging the Mekong ecosystem.
 When drought ends and the inevitable floods begin, the effects of Mekong dams on flood pulse dynamics over the entire Lower Mekong are poorly understood.

 Sewage treatment is rudimentary in towns and urban areas throughout much of the Mekong's length, such as Vientiane in Laos.
 Water pollution impacts the river's ecological integrity as a result.

 Much of the 8.3 billion tonnes of plastic present on earth makes its way to the oceans.
 Ninety percent of plastic in the oceans is flushed there by just 10 rivers.
 The Mekong is one of them.

 A growing number of academics, NGOs, and scientists have urged the international community and the Mekong River Commission to reduce the use of hydropower, giving concerns of long-term sustainability.
 Some of them have urged an immediate moratorium on new construction of hydropower projects and a shift to solar and other forms of renewable energy, which are becoming more competitive and faster to install.

+Sand mining of the Mekong River in the countries Laos, Cambodia and Vietnam has led to various environmental impacts on both areas local and downstream to these operations due to the disturbance of the river's natural flow.
+These impacts include river embankment instability, reduced supply of vital floodwater and sediments to floodplains, increased salinity levels and both the disturbance and displacement of various species.

+Mining in "Karen and Shan states, where tin and rare-earth mining" is causing mounting pollution (as of 2025) to the Mekong basin.